warpdotdev/docs/features/notifications.md

 ### Notifications

-* Notifications are enabled by default and require macOS permissions to appear.
+* Notifications are enabled by default and require system permissions to appear.
 You will want to **Allow** or **Accept** the request so that Warp can send you desktop notifications.
 If you accidentally denied it or would like to re-enable Notifications later, check the [troubleshooting guide below](notifications.md#troubleshooting-warp-notifications).
 * If you've turned Notifications off before, toggle it back on by going to `Settings > Features`, or quickly toggle Notifications on or off via the Command Palette `CMD-P`.
 * Customize Notification triggers for long-running commands or password prompts by going to `Settings > Features`.